rhsgsa/threat-detection-demo/README.md

 		make deploy

+01. If you wish to use a different video for the `image-acquirer`,

+	*   Wait for the image-acquirer to come up

+			oc rollout status deploy/image-acquirer -n demo

+	*   Copy the video into the pod

+			oc cp \
+			  my-video.mp4 \
+			  `oc get po -n demo -l app=image-acquirer -o jsonpath='{.items[0].metadata.name}'`:/videos/video.mp4 \
+			  -n demo

 01. When all components are up, retrieve the frontend URL and access it with a web browser

 		frontend="$(oc get -n demo route/frontend -o jsonpath='{.spec.host}')"